 To help reduce snoring:

-Talk to your doctor if you:
+Talk to your health care provider if you:

-You should also talk with your doctor if you have episodes of no breathing (apnea) during the night.
+You should also talk with your provider if you have episodes of no breathing (apnea) during the night.
 Your partner can tell you if you are snoring loudly or making choking and gasping sounds.

 Depending on your symptoms and the cause of your snoring, your provider may refer you to a sleep specialist.

 Li C, Hoffstein V. Snoring.
 In: Kryger MH, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 102.

 Wakefield TL, Lam DJ, Ishman SL.
 Obstructive sleep apnea and sleep disorders.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 18.